AgatheArchet/smart-water-quality-monitoring/README.md

 ## Part 3 : ROS achitecture on Raspberry Pi

-Finally, once collected by the Raspberry Pi, the data must be correctly sorted and filtered before being sent to user.
-A middleware achitecture will be used (ROS melodic).
+Finally, once collected by the Raspberry Pi, the data must be correctly sorted and filtered before being sent to the user.
+A middleware architecture will be used (ROS melodic).

 A guide is provided in **[Wiki section](https://github.com/AgatheArchet/smart-water-quality-monitoring/wiki) > A middleware achitecture on Raspberry Pi**.